-The first level of defense addresses prevention of accidents through the design of the plant, including quality assurance, redundancy, separation, testing, and inspection.
-The plant is designed and built to operate as intended with a high degree of reliability.
+The first level of defense addresses the prevention of accidents through the plant’s design, including quality assurance, redundancy, separation, testing, and inspection.
+The plant is designed and built to operate as intended with high degree of reliability.
 Negative reactivity coefficients that lead to inherently stable operating conditions, safety margins in design, reliable and known materials performance in structures and components, adequate instrumentation and control, and so on, are among the preventive measures employed in reactor design.

-Nuclear safety of normal operation forms one of the most important pillars since anticipated operational occurrences and accident conditions starts from normal operation.
+Nuclear safety of normal operation forms one of the most important pillars since anticipated operational occurrences and accident conditions start from normal operation.
 Robust design and “Safety First approach” best describe this area.

 Nuclear safety of normal operation is even part of the definition of nuclear safety:

-‘Safety’ is the achievement of proper operating conditions, prevention of accidents and mitigation of accident consequences, resulting in protection of workers, the public and the environment from undue radiation hazards.
+‘Safety’ is the achievement of proper operating conditions, prevention of accidents, and mitigation of accident consequences, resulting in the protection of workers, the public, and the environment from undue radiation hazards.

-Nuclear safety of normal operation constitute the first level of defense, and it is based on the following aspects:
+Nuclear safety of normal operation constitutes the first level of defense, and it is based on the following aspects:

 - Safety Culture